SpeciesFileGroup/taxonworks_doc/docs/guide/data-quality.md

     - **find** taxon names in documents or on websites
     - **parse** taxon name strings into their parts (e. g. genus, specific epithet, author, year)
     - **verify** taxon names against known sources
+    - **verify** from inside OpenRefine using the Global Names [_Reconciliation Service_](https://github.com/gnames/gnverifier/wiki/OpenRefine-readme).
     - [**compare** two files that contain taxon name strings](https://github.com/gnames/gndiff)

+### Footnotes
+  - **Fidelity*** - as referenced by Erica Krimmel at TaxonWorks Together 2024 as a term that may more exactly convey what we can manage when we talk about making our data as fit-for-purposes (known and imagined) as possible (rather than the more _subjective_ term of _quality_).